pbek/QOwnNotes/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!--
-If you are able to open the application the best way gather all needed information and post questions, feature requests or issues is to use the issue assistant in the "Help menu"!
+If you are able to open the application, the best way to gather all needed information and post questions, feature requests or issues, is to use the issue assistant in the "Help menu"!

 The menu entry is named "Post questions, feature requests or issues".